-This photographic book is the third of his three-part series investigating the Fens, the first being Farmed, and follow by Drained.
-In his previous book, Drained, he is focused on the essential element of water in conjunction with the surrounding land signifying mankind’s attempt to control this lowland that appears to be always on the verge of retuning back to it watery origins.
+This photographic book is the third of his three-part series investigating the Fens, the first being Farmed, and followed by Drained.
+In Drained, he is focused on the essential element of water in conjunction with the surrounding land signifying mankind’s attempt to control this lowland that appears to be always on the verge of retuning back to it watery origins.
 As such, the vestiges of mankind are found in the edges, indirectly present.
-In this new volume, the urban landscape that encompasses the Fens becomes his monochromatic focus.
+In this new volume, Reclaimed, the urban landscape that encompasses the Fens becomes his monochromatic focus.

-As in his previous book, Drained, water and the myriad water-ways still continue to play a role to define this complex land, while the various man-built structures now place a critical accent as to the nature of how man-altered the low-lands have become.
-Interwoven are lyrical photographs of trees and vegetation, but in context of this body of work, such as the placement of trees now take-on more geometric appearances.
+As in his previous book, Drained, water and the myriad waterways still continue to play a role to define this complex land, while the various man-built structures now place a critical accent as to how man-altered the low-lands have become.
+Interwoven are lyrical photographs of trees and vegetation, but in context of this body of work, the placement of trees now take on more geometric appearances.
 The noticeable formal and orderly placements of the vegetation and trees reinforce the artificiality that these elements are not natural to this region, but are an integral part of mankind’s attempted dominion.

-This body of work, similar to the previous, is a mostly un-populated landscape, as there are no individuals who provide the humanity of this region.
-With the exception of one singular image there is the inclusion of a lone individual, who is in dark silhouette, unidentifiable, representing the unknown hand on the taming of these marshlands.
+This body of work, similar to the previous, is a mostly unpopulated landscape, as there are no individuals who provide the humanity of this region.
+The exception is a singular image that includes a lone individual, who is in dark silhouette, unidentifiable, representing the unknown hand on the taming of these marshlands.
 Otherwise, those who live in this region are indirectly represented by the marks on the land and built structures still standing.

 The photographs of this volume also appear to have a lower contrast, essentially becoming a low-key study of darks and grays.
 Perhaps this may be in part due to the predominantly gray and overcast skies of this region, but in this body of work, the overcast grayness seems to be even more present.
-This may be also in part that this book is about the urban and populated rural landscape, the inclusion of built structures, residential and industrial, that brings out the darker side of Hart’s documentary practice.
+This may be also because this book is about the urban and populated rural landscape – the inclusion of built structures, residential and industrial, that bring out the darker side of Hart’s documentary practice.
 As a result, and in combination with his frequent singular nature of his subjects, I feel a persuasive loneliness in this body of work, as though this is a tome on melancholy.

 This book, like the others in this series, has been printed by EBS in Verona, Italy, well known for the quality of their duo-tone printing of black and white photographs.
 The slightly creamy paper stock provides a very nice warmth to this body of work, with the images surrounded by a classic amount of margin allowing the photographs appearing to float on the pages.
-The large images, 9 x 9” (228 x 228mm) are a delight to read as to the quality of the details rendered by the medium-format film.
+The large images, 9 x 9″ (228 x 228mm), are a delight to view due to the quality of the details rendered by the medium-format film.
 It’s as though one has been given an opportunity to have a nice portfolio of lyrical photographs at a remarkable affordable price.